 Femininity and Feminism in Tango (I)

-Men and women have been best friends from the beginning.
-Men like women.
-They treat women better than they treat other men.
-They are more generous to women than to other men.
-They choose women as their life partners.
-They work hard for the women they love and would give up their lives for them.
-Women, too, like men.
-They strive to attract men and win their hearts.
-They place their trust in men, devote their love to them, unite with them, and follow their lead.
-Men and women cherish, need, support, complement, and complete each other.
-Their friendship has, for the most part, been a love story (see Tango and Gender Interdependence).
+Since the beginning of human history, men and women have been each other’s closest companions.
+Men are drawn to women, often treating them with more generosity and care than they do other men.
+They choose women as life partners, work diligently for those they love, and are even willing to lay down their lives for them.
+Women, in turn, seek to captivate men, win their hearts, and place their trust in them.
+They devote their love, unite with them, and follow their lead.
+Men and women cherish, need, support, and complete each other.
+Their bond has, for the most part, been a love story (see Tango and Gender Interdependence).

 In the milongas of Buenos Aires, I witnessed this love story.
-I found myself experiencing wonderful relationships with Argentine women.
-At first glance, Argentine women do not strike me as being prettier than others, but they made an impression on me when I danced with them.
-They are tender, gentle, obedient, affectionate, sentimental, and seductive.
-They dress femininely and wear flowers.
-They gaze at you to capture your attention and respond to your cabeceo with a smiling nod.
-They embrace you warmly with their breasts pressing intimately against your chest.
-They twist their bodies in your arms, wrap themselves around you, and entangle their legs with yours.
-Femininity is not their weakness but their strength, and they know how to use it to make you feel special.
-They may be professors, doctors, or CEOs in their professional lives, but in the milongas, they are simply pure, natural, and lovely women.
-That tango was invented by them is no accident—it lives in their blood.
-Argentine women are the incarnations of femininity and affection.
-Dancing with them is truly one of life’s most gratifying experiences (see The Gender Expression in Tango).
+I experienced profound connections with Argentine women.
+At first glance, they may not strike me as prettier than women elsewhere.
+But dancing with them left a lasting impression on me.
+They are tender, gentle, affectionate, and quietly seductive.
+They express their femininity with grace, often adorning themselves with flowers.
+They meet your gaze with confidence and respond to your cabeceo with a knowing smile.
+They embrace you warmly with their chests pressed close to yours.
+In the dance, they twist and turn within your arms, entwining their bodies and legs with yours.
+Femininity is not their weakness but their strength—one they wield effortlessly to make you feel special.
+They may be professors, doctors, or CEOs in their daily lives.
+But in the milongas, they are simply pure, natural, and lovely women—beautiful, radiant, and unapologetically feminine.
+It is no accident that tango was born from them—it lives in their blood.
+Argentine women are the very incarnations of femininity and passion.
+Dancing with them is truly one of life’s most exhilarating experiences (see Gender Expression in Tango).

 Without femininity, tango would not be the same.
-Tango requires men to be strong, decisive, dependable, protective, and considerate, and women to be gentle, soft, loving, obedient, agreeable, and beautiful.
-Men and women play different roles in tango, as they do in life (see The Gender Roles in Tango).
-One is like branches, and the other, leaves—together, they create a blossoming tree.
-One is like brushes, and the other, paints—together, they create a beautiful painting.
-In Europe and North America, under the influence of feminism, some women accuse this idea of being sexist.
-They dismiss gender differences, gender expressions, and gender roles, refusing to surrender to men and follow their lead.
-They demand that macho posturing and gender inequality be removed from tango, insisting on maintaining independence by dancing in an open dance hold to keep a distance from men.
-They ask men not to lead them but only to suggest movements while respecting how women choose to interpret them.
+Tango requires men to be strong, decisive, dependable, protective, and considerate, and women to be soft, loving, obedient, agreeable, and graceful.
+In tango, as in life, men and women play distinct yet complementary roles (see The Gender Roles in Tango).
+One is like the sturdy branches of a tree, the other its delicate leaves—together, they form a masterpiece of nature.
+One is the brush, the other the paint—together, they create a work of art.
+In Europe and North America, feminism has reshaped gender dynamics, and some women now challenge these traditional roles in tango.
+They dismiss gender distinctions, reject the notion of surrender, and resist men's lead.
+They demand that macho posturing and gender inequality be removed from tango, insisting on maintaining independence by dancing in an open hold to keep a distance from men.
+They ask men not to lead them but only to suggest movements while respecting how they choose to respond.
 They assert their rights to interrupt the lead, initiate their own steps, reverse gender roles, and form same-sex partnerships.
 In short, they want tango to be a gender-neutral dance, and the milonga to be like a workplace where everyone behaves in a politically correct manner (see Tango and Gender Equality).

-The masculinization of women in Europe and North America has undeniably impacted how tango is danced in these societies, where the modern way of living encourages women to wear uniforms, hide their gender identities, and join the workforce to compete like men.
-Many women choose career over marriage, success over family, and independence over relationships.
-They refuse to be treated as "the weaker sex" and push for legislations to protect women’s rights and equal opportunities.
-As a result, women see themselves less and less as women and more and more like men.
+The masculinization of women in Europe and North America has undeniably altered the way tango is danced in these societies, where the modern way of living encourages women to wear uniforms, conceal their gender identities, and strive for career success in competitive environments like men.
+Many prioritize ambition over family, and independence over relationships.
+They refuse to be treated as "the weaker sex," pushing for laws that ensure women’s rights and equal opportunities.
+As a result, they see themselves less and less as women and more and more like men.
 To compete with men, women need to be tough, strong, ambitious, and aggressive—traits traditionally associated with masculinity.
 Many become mean, sloppy, overweight, or indifferent to their appearance, as they no longer care how men perceive them.
-They raise daughters who adopt the same traits, expecting them to compete with men as they grow up.
+They raise daughters who adopt the same traits, expecting them also to compete with men as they grow up.
 Violent women breed violent murderers, as the world has just witnessed in Newtown, Connecticut.
-When women behave like men, the relationship between the sexes deteriorates, the institution of family disintegrates, and children lose their parents.
-When women cease to embody femininity, they become less attractive to men, who may then turn to same-sex relationships.
-You wonder why "marriage equality" has become a growing discourse in our society?
-When women lose the soft, gentle, and loving qualities that balance men’s aggression, the world becomes a more dangerous place.
+When women forsake their gentle, loving nature, the balance between the sexes erodes.
+Relationships suffer, families disintegrate, and children grow up without the warmth of traditional parental roles.
+As femininity diminishes, so too does its allure to men, who may seek companionship elsewhere.
+You wonder why same-sex relationships has become a growing discourse in our society?
+When women lose their soft, gentle, and loving nature that balances men’s strength and aggression, the world becomes a more dangerous place.

-What femininity is to humanity is like what green is to the environment.
-I am nostalgic for the missing femininity in our women.
-I believe the world shares this nostalgia, which is why more and more people around the globe find Argentine women and their dance so captivating.
-If you dance enough tango, as Argentine women do, you will understand that turning women into men doesn’t work in tango, just as it has caused more problems than it has solved in other societal discourses.
-That being said, I remain hopeful thanks to Argentine tango, because, in tango, men and women must be who they are created to be for their common good - different yet complementary, distinct yet balanced, divergent yet interdependent, and opposite but equal.
+Femininity is to humanity what greenery is to the earth—it brings balance, beauty, and life.
+I feel a deep nostalgia for the lost femininity in many modern women, and I believe the world shares this sentiment, which is why people around the globe increasingly find Argentine women and their dance so captivating.
+If you dance enough tango, as Argentine women do, you will understand that turning women into men doesn’t work, just as it has caused more problems than it has solved in other societal discourses.
+That being said, I remain hopeful thanks to Argentine tango, because, in tango, men and women must be who they are created to be for humanity's common good—different yet balanced, distinct yet complementary, divergent yet interdependent, and opposite but equal.
 (See Femininity and Feminism in Tango (II).)

 December 11, 2012